Internet Explorer is dead. RIP.

 “Not only is Microsoft Edge a faster, more secure and more modern browsing experience than Internet Explorer, but it is also able to address a key concern: compatibility for older, legacy websites and applications,” Lyndersay said.
 “Microsoft Edge has Internet Explorer mode (‘IE mode’) built in, so you can access those legacy Internet Explorer-based websites and applications straight from Microsoft Edge.”

-The news is hardly surprising and has been a long time coming for the browser we used to use to update our MySpace profiles in 2007.
+Truly it has been a long time coming for the browser we used to use to update our MySpace profiles in 2007.

 Microsoft has been trying to kill off the browser for more than half a decade.
 But at this point, I think it will have to pry it from the cold, dead hands of middle-aged men everywhere.
+The browser will no longer work, and access will be disabled, from today (you’ll be directed to Edge instead).

 If you have relatives over the age of 50, now is your opportunity to teach them how to use a non-shit browser before it’s too late.
 You have been warned.